Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Discussion

-This increasing trend suggests that, although the number density of LRDs decreases toward higher redshift as described by the log-normal model (red dotted line in Figure\,\ref{fig:phi_z}), the number density of UV-bright galaxies declines even more rapidly than LRDs, causing the relative fraction of LRDs to increase.
-To interpret this quantitatively, following the definition of $f_{\rm LRD}$ (Equation~\ref{eq:lrd_frac}), we model the redshift evolution of $f_{\rm LRD}$ by dividing the log-normal distribution of LRDs by the evolution of the number density of the galaxy population.
+Following the definition of $f_{\rm LRD}$ (Equation~\ref{eq:lrd_frac}), we also model the redshift evolution of $f_{\rm LRD}$ by dividing the log-normal distribution of LRDs by the evolution of the number density of the galaxy population.
 For the LRDs, we assume the log-normal distribution fitted to the observational results in Section~\ref{ss:LF} (the model shown in Figure\,\ref{fig:phi_z}).
-For the galaxy population, we use the evolution of the high-$z$ UV luminosity function from \cite{Bouwens2021} and M. Franco et al. (in prep.).
+For the galaxy population, we use the evolution of the high-$z$ UV luminosity function from \cite{Bouwens2021} and \cite{Franco2025_dropout}.
 These works first model the galaxy UV luminosity function using the Schechter function \citep{Schechter1976}:

 and provide the redshift evolution of the fitted parameters: $\Phi^*_{\rm galaxy}\left(z\right)$ (the normalization), $M^*_{\rm UV}\left(z\right)$ (the characteristic luminosity), $\alpha\left(z\right)$ (the faint-end slope).
 Using these parameters, we derive the galaxy number density at $M_{\rm UV}=-20$ at each redshift, and compare it with the log-normal LRD distribution to investigate the redshift evolution of $f_{\rm LRD}$.